-Before development of dental implants, dentures were the only alternative to replacing a missing tooth or teeth for our patients in Hooksett and Portsmouth.
+Before development of dental implants, dentures were the only alternative to replacing a missing tooth or teeth for our patients in Hooksett.
 Implants are synthetic structures that are placed in the area of the tooth normally occupied by the root.
 Implants are anchored to the jawbone or metal framework on the bone and act as a foundation for an artificial tooth or permanent bridge.
 In some cases, implants can be used to attach dentures.

 Implants are so well-designed, they mimic the look and feel of natural teeth.
 Implants are usually made of titanium.
 In general, good candidates who have dental implants can expect high success rates with the procedure.